Skip to Content

 • Configurable egress — Outbound internet access for API calls, package installs, etc.

-• Environment variables — KMS envelope-encrypted, injected at boot
+• Environment variables — Encrypted at rest, injected at boot

 Cage sizes